This page describes how to download and install Dynatrace OneAgent on Linux.

 - You need permissions and credentials for restarting all your application services.

-- You need to check the disk space requirements.
+- Check the disk space requirements.

 - The host on which you install OneAgent needs at least 300 MB RAM.